-Estuaries, and local habitat/overgrazing context

-Estuaries are ecosystems where varying degrees of natural disturbance are experienced in daily tides, seasonal storms, or over longer geomorphic timescales and processes such as marsh accretion, erosion, or subsidence (Pasternack, 2009).
-Estuaries around the Salish Sea along the Pacific northwest coast of North America (PNW) may be spatially constrained by geography, and are often heavily impacted by human infrastructure (CITE).
-However, their immense habitat value to marine species such as salmonids and shorebirds is reflected in federal and international efforts for conservation and restoration (CITE).

-High marsh species composition, especially in the PNW

-Introduce group of competitive dominant species, ‘tall, perennial graminoids (> 10 cm tall),’ or TPGs.
-Describe zonation of Carex lyngbyei or Juncus balticus along channel edges, with secondary dominance by other sedges/rushes/grasses.
-(2- 3 sentences).

-Emphasize rhizomatous clonal reproductive strategy, and note seed limitation of Carex lyngbyei.

-Review of seed banks in estuaries, including similarity to parent vegetation, dispersal/retention, and recruitment; acknowledge most global lit is from Atlantic estuaries, thus need for PNW studies.

-Explain regional non-native introductions also include the Canada goose, which is a resident herbivore in these estuaries capable of extensive grazing.

-Describe migratory history & regional introduction (1-2 sentences), life cycle/residency (non-migratory pops., 1 sentence), grazing/grubbing behavior (~2 sentences, focusing on rhizome removal).

-Describe exclosures & passive recovery as a means of restoration (broadly).
-Recovery goals target keystone species, or key functional groups.
+Estuaries inherently experience natural disturbance in the form of daily tides, seasonal storms, or over longer geomorphic timescales and processes such as marsh accretion, erosion, or subsidence (Pasternack, 2009).
+Their immense habitat value to marine species such as salmonids and shorebirds is reflected in national and international efforts for conservation and restoration (CITE).
+The brackish marshes of estuaries in the PNW are characterized by perennial graminoids (sedges, rushes, and some grasses), which are most often clonally reproductive, with some seed-limited species such as Lyngbye’s sedge (Carex lyngbyei) (CITE).
+Their habitat importance, especially along channel edges, is owed to their tall (up to 1m) vegetation overhanging the channel to provide shade for juvenile salmonids and forage for waterfowl (CITE).
+Many waterfowl species are seasonal migrants, and these estuaries are important habitat as part of the Pacific Flyway (CITE).
+Some waterfowl species are resident, which increases the habitat value for year-round occupancy.
+The Canada goose (“CAGO”) was historically an infrequent migrant to the PNW, but in the later 20th century resident populations were introduced to promote hunting tourism.
+Their regional population has since exploded, resulting in the development of CAGO management plans to curtail negative impacts such as overgrazing and fecal coliform in municipal spaces (CITE).
+In estuaries, CAGO grazing behavior is particularly concerning not only because they heavily graze the leafy above-ground vegetation, but they “grub” or rip out the rhizomes that would be capable of clonally growing to restore the vegetation after grazing (CITE).
+This behavior has led to restoration efforts to physically barricade CAGO from marsh vegetation through the construction of fences, or exclosures.
+Exclosures are commonly used in a variety of land management applications to prevent herbivory (CITE?), and in PNW estuaries on Vancouver Island, they are an immediate solution to allow the vegetation the opportunity to passively recover (as opposed to active restoration through transplanting new plants).
+The intended outcome is that by excluding CAGO, the vegetation will passively recover via natural succession to restore estuary habitat to a species compositional abundance characteristic of an ungrazed habitat.
+Whether this approach leads to intended outcomes has not been tested, and offers an opportunity to understand whether passive restoration measures are sufficient to restore habitat of a desired compositional palette of native species.

-The main objective of this study was to understand compositional changes of surface seed banks and above-ground vegetation at discrete stages of recovery since grazing disturbance and grazing exclusion in two Salish Sea estuaries.
+The main objective of this study was to understand compositional changes of surface seed banks and above-ground vegetation at discrete stages of recovery since grazing exclusion in two Salish Sea estuaries.
 We wanted to know if grazing exclusion allows species to passively recover to a compositional abundance similar to undisturbed sites.
 Traditional succession models would say the most competitive species will increasingly dominate the plant community as time since disturbance increases.
 This would particularly be the case in a clonal ecosystem, where recovery is driven by species spreading clonally from adjacent undisturbed sites, in addition to potential recruitment from the seed bank.
 If succession is happening the we expect:

 Above-ground vegetation at older disturbance sites will be more similar to reference vegetation than recently disturbed (regardless of seed inputs), with respect to compositional abundance of tall, perennial graminoids (TPGs) which dominate this ecosystem.